idptools/sparrow/README.md

 * `scaling_exponent`
 * `asphericity`

-The benefits from parallelization on both GPUs but also on CPUs, i.e. proteome-scale analysis is highly accessible.
+The benefits from parallelization on both GPUs and CPUs, i.e., proteome-scale analysis, is highly accessible.
+As with single sequence predictions, **we strongly recommend using the `scaled_rg` and `scaled_re` networks**.

-NOTE - we are still actively working on the batch predictor so various things, including the format of the return data and/or input data, may well change.
-As such you may prefer for now to use the single-sequence prediction mode and loop in a for-loop.

 If you use ALBATROSS, please cite: